Student Internship Program

 - The individual must sense a call to minister to students.
-We are not limited to, but would prefer those who have surrendered into full-time Christian vocation.
+We are not limited to but would prefer those who have surrendered to full-time Christian vocation.

 - The individual must be pursuing a college degree to qualify for the paid position.
 Preference is given to those who have completed one year of college.

 - The individual must be spiritually mature, available, and teachable.
 These attitudes should be demonstrated prior to application and supported by the testimony of those who know the applicant well.

 Our internship program is much more than simply running errands and cleaning up closets.
 Though the interns will find themselves doing some of these things, we also task our interns with large group teaching as well as leading small groups as they fill in as needed.
 Interns spend a large part of their time hanging out with students and planning events for our students.
 They help plan and prepare for Refuge/Chi Alpha every week, along with planning for other special events that are happening within our ministry.